MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 >**Results**: After completing this exercise, you can register new custom routes in the request pipeline for controllers in the application.

-### Exercise 3: Configuring Routes Using Attributes
+### Exercise 3: Configuring Routes by Using Attributes

 #### Scenario